Racial Justice Statement & Resources

 Resources to Better Understand the Breadth and Depth of Racism in America.

-Books - All were read and suggested by Senior Fellows. (links are to Powell's books but find wherever you purchase books)
+Books - All were read and suggested by Senior Fellows. (links are to Powell's books but find wherever you access books)

 Programs and Workshops